SaraSanchezL/portfolio/README.md

 - Contact (with contact information).
 - Projects (links to most recent projects and their description).

 Each component has its associated SCSS file.

 🥳 Enjoy! 🥳

 ## Pending tasks 👀

 1. Readjust CSS class names, to use BEM.
+2. adjust background color with CSS.
-2. Cleanup of unused or repeated code.
+3. Cleanup of unused or repeated code.
-3. Refactor and indent.
+4. Refactor and indent.